cs-uob/COMSM0085/exercises/part1/src/posix2/pipes.md

 ## Word list exercises - pipes and regular expressions

 Most Linux distributions (including Debian) come with a dictionary file `/usr/share/dict/words` that contains a list of English words in alphabetical order, for use in spell-checking programs.
 The list includes a selection of proper nouns, for example countries and cities.
-If you want to look at it on a system that doesn't have it, you can download it with
+If you want to look at it on a system that doesn't have it, you can download it with:

     wget https://users.cs.duke.edu/~ola/ap/linuxwords -O words